mever-team/FedMed/docs/basics/simulation.rst

     server1["testA"] = [1, 2, 3, 4]  # or dict of lists, pandas dataframe, etc
     server2["testA"] = [5, 6, 7, 8, 9]

-You can now add the server within a Simulation data source that references the fragment name:
+You can now add the servers within a Simulation data source that references which fragment should be obtained from each one:

 .. code-block:: python